-As I have outlined in my testimony, ICE has greatly advanced its worksite enforcement program and its efforts are part of a comprehensive strategy that focuses on several different layers of the problem simultaneously; including illegal employment, document and benefit fraud, and smuggling.
+As I have outlined in my testimony, ICE has greatly advanced its worksite enforcement program and its efforts are part of a comprehensive strategy that focuses on several different layers of the problem simultaneously, including illegal employment, document and benefit fraud, and smuggling.

 Our responsibility at ICE is to do everything we can to enforce our laws, but enforcement alone will not solve the problem.
-Accordingly, the President has called on Congress to pass comprehensive immigration reform that accomplishes three objectives: strengthening border security; ensuring a comprehensive interior enforcement strategy that includes worksite enforcement; and establishing a temporary worker program.
+Accordingly, the President has called on Congress to pass comprehensive immigration reform that accomplishes the following objectives: strengthening border security; ensuring a comprehensive interior enforcement strategy that includes worksite enforcement; establishing a temporary worker program; and addressing the population of undocumented workers already in the United States.
 Achieving these objectives will dramatically improve the security of our infrastructure and reduce the employment magnet that draws illegal workers across the border, while eliminating the mistakes that accompanied the 1986 legislation.

 ICE is dedicated and committed to this mission.
 ICE agents are working tirelessly to attack the egregious unlawful employment of undocumented aliens that subverts the rule of law.
 We are working more intelligently and more efficiently to ensure the integrity of our immigration system.
-That is why we, and the President, support comprehensive immigration reform that includes interior and border enforcement in addition to a temporary worker program.
+That is why we, and the President, support comprehensive immigration reform that includes interior and border enforcement in addition to a temporary worker program and a plan for addressing the current illegal population.
 We look forward to working with this Subcommittee in our efforts to secure our national interests.
-Thank you for inviting me and I will be glad to answer any questions you may have at this time.
+Thank you for inviting me and I will be glad to answer any questions you may have at this time